GemCopeland/personal-website/src/pages/home.md

   Current location: London
   Timezone: UTC+1:00
-  Last updated: 04.2025
+  Last updated: 05.2025
 ---

-I'm a designer, researcher, organiser and educator based in London.
-I am a founding member of [Common Knowledge](https://www.commonknowledge.coop/), a not-for-profit worker cooperative that uses design and technology to help social movements build power.
-I'm interested in how design can be used to enable people to organise, build support structures, and imagine post-capitalist futures.
+Designer, researcher, organiser and educator based in London.
+I'm a founding member of [Common Knowledge](https://www.commonknowledge.coop/), a not-for-profit worker cooperative that uses design and technology to help social movements build power.
+I'm interested in how design can be used to faciltate people to organise, build support structures, and imagine post-capitalist futures.

 I'm on the board of [workers.coop](https://www.workers.coop/), a UK-wide federation of worker cooperatives.
 As part of collectives like [Designers + Cultural Workers](https://www.uvwunion.org.uk/en/sectors/designers-cultural-workers/) and [Evening Class](https://www.are.na/evening-class-ijv-ziw5qtc/channels), I’ve contributed to building support structures for precarious workers.
 Through my teaching practice, I support design students to reflect on how and why they work, exploring diverse economic strategies and feminist methods of organising.